xaprb/story/exampleSite/content/slides/apron/index.md

 back to the left-hand edge again.
 So the "column" ended too soon, revealing that it's not a real column.

 ---
-class: two-col-img-left
+class: img-left

-# Layout Class two-col-img-left
+# Layout Class img-left

 ![](nasa-53884-unsplash.jpg)

 This convenience layout illustrates a better way to do it.
-By adding the class `two-col-img-left`, the first paragraph in the content will become a lefthand column.
+By adding the class `img-left`, the first paragraph in the content will become a lefthand column.

 An image in Markdown is wrapped in a paragraph, so you can simply begin a